py-package/minio-masonite-driver/README.md

 #### Project description

 **What is Minio-Driver?**
-It's an extra storage driver for masonite.
-It adds support for minio server.
+It's an extra storage driver support for Minio in masonite 4.

 **Setup**